rssenar/PyMailMergeGenerator/README.md

 # PyMailMergeGenerator

-This program outputs a mail merge file
+This program takes in a .csv input file then parseses it based on Crrt information and quantities per route.